 Sept.
 27, 2013: In a decision impacting more than 50 lawsuits brought by thalidomide victims in the United States, U.S. District Judge Paul Diamond yesterday rejected several pharmaceutical companies’ argument that the statute of limitations has passed.

 Aug.
 9, 2012: Hagens Berman has filed a complaint on behalf of 11 alleged thalidomide victims.
 The complaint includes new documentation, including recently translated documents uncovered for the first time in German archives and internal FDA documents.
-The full complaint is available here.
+Download the Complaint.

 Hagens Berman purchases advertisements on search engines, social media sites and other websites.
 If you send us information, note that does not create an attorney-client relationship with the firm.